SeanaParker/US-Debt-Trends-1993-2023-Analysis-and-Projections/README.md

 ## Recommendations
 Based on the findings above, I would recommend the following:
-1. Developing a long-term debt strategy to manage borrowing more effectively and reduce financial risks.
+1. Develop a long-term debt strategy by setting borrowing limits, prioritizing debt repayment, and adjusting policies to keep debt growth manageable.
-2. Adjusting budget planning for seasonal debt fluctuations to ensure efficient allocation of resources throughout the year.
+2. Plan for seasonal debt fluctuations by preparing for high-borrowing periods in January, November, and December.
-3. Tracking key economic indicators like inflation, unemployment, and GDP to anticipate their impact on debt levels.
+3. Monitor economic indicators like inflation, unemployment, and GDP to anticipate shifts in borrowing needs and adjust policies accordingly.
-4. Improving debt forecasting models by incorporating broader economic factors for more accurate projections.
+4. Improve debt forecasting by using historical trends and economic conditions to create more accurate projections.

 ---